The roadmap for Product/Market Fit… maybe

 2. Market Fit: A working theory of why they will buy.

 You need a plausible theory of the customer, market, and business model.
 “Plausible,” because many ideas fall apart under honest scrutiny.
-“Theory” because of course it won’t be correct, but it will be your working understanding of the world, which you can modify as you learn.
+“Theory” because of course it won’t be entirely correct, but it will be your working understanding of the world, which you modify as you learn.

 Here’s exactly how to develop a specific theory of the market, customer, and your positioning.
 You’ll analyze these market characteristics: